 Six years ago, I spent Mother’s Day as a newly bereaved parent.
 One year later, I spent Mother’s Day hospitalized with a very high-risk pregnancy but very ready to meet my daughter.
 She was born 11 days after Mother’s Day.
 The year after that I spent Mother’s Day planning her 1st birthday party while five months pregnant with my son.
 The last few years have been interesting ones and Mother’s Day has factored heavily into them.
 I have both dreaded and looked forward to this one day with all that I am.

-With two children in Preschool, I get yearly cards and tokens and I have cherished them all.
-Cards for being a beautiful mommy, cards thanking me for all the hugs and kisses or cards proclaiming me to be the best mommy in the world.
-And they have all made me smile, but this year there won’t be any cards or crafts coming home in the schoolbags and honestly, I will miss them.
-This is just one more thing that is different post-COVID-19.
+With two children in Preschool, I get yearly cards and tokens, and I have cherished them all.
+Cards for being a beautiful mommy, cards thanking me for all the hugs and kisses, or cards proclaiming me to be the best mommy in the world.
+And they have all made me smile.
+During the pandemic, there weren’t any cards or crafts coming home in the school bags, and honestly, I missed them.

-And maybe it is the absence of these cards but I have been thinking about that first Mother’s Day after the loss.
-People tried to say all the right things and they were kind, but I still felt so very alone because I knew they didn’t understand.
+The absence of these cards got me thinking about that first Mother’s Day after the loss.
+People tried to say all the right things, and they were kind, but I still felt so very alone because I knew they didn’t understand.
 How could they?
-There were no cards or gifts because for many people motherhood means having a physical baby, and that’s okay because they haven’t had to learn what we know about motherhood.
+There were no cards or gifts because, for many people, motherhood means having a physical baby, and that’s okay because they haven’t had to learn what we know about motherhood.